Skip to Content, Navigation, or Footer.

 Copy Section

 Are you a perfectionist?
 Do you love the feeling of fixing mistakes and getting rid of those pesky red lines?
-Or, are you looking for a way to become involved with the Daily, but don’t know where to start?
+Or, are you looking for a way to become involved with the Daily but don’t know where to start?
 Then Copy might be the perfect section for you!
-We’re the executive copy editors for this semester, Natalie Bricker and Kathryn Hood.
-As copy editor, you will be able to experience and play an essential role in the production of a paper.
+We’re the executive copy editors for this semester, Evelyn Hsy and Grace Lee.
+As a copy editor, you will play an essential role in the production of a paper.
 Your main task will be helping review articles for grammatical and stylistic errors, ensuring that the Daily follows a consistent standard of style and clarity.

-As copy-editor, you make your own schedule; you can decide how often and the exact times you want to participate.
+As a copy editor, you can control your level of commitment by deciding how often and the exact times you want to participate.
 No experience necessary!
-You also get to work in-office, where you’ll get hands-on experience with the newspaper production process and meet some awesome people from all different sections along the way.
-If you’re interested in joining our team or have any questions, feel free to email us copy@tuftsdaily.com.
+You also get to work in the office, where you’ll get hands-on experience with the newspaper production process and meet some awesome people from all different sections along the way!
+If you’re interested in joining our team or have any questions, feel free to email us at copy@tuftsdaily.com.
 We look forward to hearing from you!

 Graphics Section